edwrddz6/js_api_simpsons_project/README.md

 # The Simpsons Birthday Card

-The Simpsons Birthday Card is a project built for randomly retrieving a quote from a Simpsons character.
+The Simpsons Birthday Card is a project built for retrieving a random quote from a Simpsons character presented in the form of a birthday card.

 In this project, Axios makes the API call to retrieve JSON data from the [Simpsons API](https://thesimpsonsquoteapi.glitch.me/).
 The function created to call the API uses the Async/Await syntax to handle asynchronous operations.